Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

 Approximation algorithms for the unweighted version of FVS (UFVS), i.e., when all vertex costs are one, have been studied since 1980s.
 An $O(\log n)$-approximation for UFVS is implicit in the work of Erd\"os and P\'osa \cite{ErdosP62}; Monien and Schulz \cite{MonienS81} seem to be the first ones to explicitly study the problem, and obtained an $O(\sqrt{\log n})$-approximation for UFVS.
 Bar-Yehuda, Geiger, Naor, and Roth \cite{BarYehudaGNR98} improved the ratio for UFVS to $4$, and also noted that an $O(\log n)$-approximation holds for FVS.
 Soon after that, Bafna, Berman, and Fujito \cite{Bafna-Berman-Fujito95}, and independently Becker and Geiger \cite{BG96}, obtained $2$-approximation algorithms for FVS.
 While \cite{Bafna-Berman-Fujito95} explicitly uses the local-ratio terminology, \cite{BG96} describes the algorithm in a purely combinatorial fashion.
 Although the algorithm in \cite{Bafna-Berman-Fujito95} is described via the local-ratio method, the underlying LP relaxation is not obvious.
 As observed in \cite{BarYehudaGNR98}, the natural hitting set LP relaxation for FVS has an integrality gap of $\Theta(\log n)$.
 Chudak, Goemans, Hochbaum, and Williamson \cite{CHUDAK1998111} described exponential sized integer linear programming (ILP) formulations for FVS, and showed that the algorithms in \cite{Bafna-Berman-Fujito95,BG96} can be viewed as primal-dual algorithms with respect to the LP relaxations of these formulations.
 This also established that these LP relaxations have an integrality gap of at most $2$.
+Fujito \cite{Fuj-matroid-FVS} considered a unified generalization of FVS and vertex cover, namely matroidal FVS, and gave a $O(\log n)$-approximation for matroidal FVS via connections to submodular set cover.
+In the same work, Fujito formulated an exponential sized ILP for matroidal FVS, and designed a primal-dual algorithm with respect to its LP relaxation.
+He proved that the algorithm has an approximation ratio of $2$ for a certain family of matroids.
+When specialized to FVS, we note that the ILP and the resulting primal-dual algorithm in \cite{Fuj-matroid-FVS} is slightly different from the one in \cite{CHUDAK1998111} although they both yield $2$-approximations.

 We recall the integer linear program (ILP) formulation and the associated LP-relaxation from \cite{CHUDAK1998111}.
 For a graph $G=(V, E)$ and a subset $S\subseteq V$, let $E[S]:=\left\{\left\{u, v\right\}\in E: u, v\in S\right\}$ and $G[S]:=(S, E[S])$, and for a vertex $v\in V$, let $d_S(v)$ denote the degree of $v$ in $G[S]$.
 We will denote the following polyhedron as the strong density polyhedron and the constraints describing the polyhedron as strong density constraints\footnote{The use of the ``density'' terminology will be clear later when we discuss the connection to the densest subgraph problem and its LP relaxation.}: